GabrielNegreirosLima/artificial-intelligence/README.md

 # artificial-intelligence
-Repo aimed for AI classes of CEFET=MG.
+Repo aimed for AI classes of CEFET-MG.